falaelcom/raw-profiler/README.md

 To aid building schema-specific profiling keys for `_pfbegin`, use

-	var keysText = __pf.utility.getKeysText(data);   //	if data == {a: 1, b: {c: 1}}, keysText will be "a,b"
+	const keysText = __pf.utility.getKeysText(data);   //	if data == {a: 1, b: {c: 1}}, keysText will be "a,b"

-`keysText` can be appended to profiling keys to add schema specificity, for Ex., when profiling CRUD operations, one could build the profiling key by combining the _db operation type_ (read, insert...), the _db collection name_ and a `keysText` based on the query, e.g.:
+`keysText` can be appended to profiling keys to add schema specificity, for Ex., when profiling CRUD operations, one could build the profiling key by combining the
+_db operation type_ (read, insert...), the _db collection name_ and a `keysText` based on the query, e.g.:

     "READ calendar_event [event_type,user]"